Schippmunk/AssemblyStatAna/Notes.md

 Now, write a function that works as a table:
 For each register, at each position in the program, know what is in there

+I use the following abbreviation vor variable names position -> pos variable -> var register -> reg paramter -> param recursive -> rec instruction -> instr

+fgets seems to get its parameters from the following registers: param 1 / buffer from rax param 2 / inputlength from esi